TheDarkW3b/Marie-Hindi/README.md

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [Menhera](https://t.me/menherachan_bot).
+Can be found on telegram as [Menhera Chan](https://t.me/menherachanRoBot).

-Marie and I are moderating a [support group](https://t.me/MenherachanSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+Marie and I are moderating a [support group](https://t.me/CuratorCrew), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
 Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
 Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.